inspec/inspec-aws/docs/resources/aws_ec2_volume_attachment.md

 # aws_ec2_volume_attachment

-Use the `aws_ec2_volume_attachment` InSpec audit resource to test properties of a single specific AWS EC2 Volume Attachment.
+Use the `aws_ec2_volume_attachment` InSpec audit resource to test properties of a single specific AWS EC2 volume attachment.

-The AWS::EC2::VolumeAttachment resource attaches an Amazon EBS volume to a running instance and exposes it to the instance with the specified device name.
+The `AWS::EC2::VolumeAttachment` resource attaches an Amazon EBS volume to a running instance and exposes it to the instance with the specified device name.

 ## Syntax

 Ensure that volume attachment exists.

-    describe aws_ec2_volume_attachment(volume_id: 'VolumeID') do
+    describe aws_ec2_volume_attachment(volume_id: 'VOLUME_ID') do
       it { should exist }
     end